whitewhidow/quest-sideloader-linux/README.md

 # Quest-sideloader-linux
-Simple quest sideloader for linux and mac
+Simple quest sideloader for linux and mac.

+Will take care of installing and moving apk, obb(s), permissions and json(s) all in one go.

 ![example](https://i.imgur.com/cC70UUC.png)